MELLIFERA-Labs/discord2telegram-cloudworker/README.md

 ```bash
 npx wrangler dev --test-scheduled
 ```
-4. To execute worker call this command in another terminal
+4. To execute the worker call this command in new terminal winodow
 ```bash
 curl "http://localhost:8787/__scheduled?cron=0+*+*+*+*"
 ```